 Diamonds in Ancient Culture

-It was not until the 4th century BCE when accounts of diamonds first appear in human history.
-These first diamonds were discovered and traded in India, though they were limited to a very small market - India's wealthy class.
-Even in their earliest history, they were considered a luxury item thanks to their general scarcity.
+It was not until the 4th century BCE when accounts of diamonds first appeared in human history.
+These first rough diamond stones were discovered and traded in India, though they were limited to a very small market - India's wealthy class.
+Even in their earliest history, this gem was they were considered a luxury item thanks to their general scarcity.

 Rising Popularity into the Modern Era